azukacchi/azukacchi.github.io/README.md

 ### Install Ruby and Jekyll

+#### Version 1: Installation via RubyInstaller

+Follow the instruction from this page [for Windows](https://jekyllrb.com/docs/installation/windows/#installation-via-rubyinstaller).

+#### Version 2: Installation via Bash on Windows 10 (Windows Subsystem Linux)

-Follow the instruction from this page [for Windows](https://jekyllrb.com/docs/installation/windows/).
+Follow the instruction from this page [for Windows](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10).
+I found that this method is less prone to compatibility issue coming from Windows system.

 ### Prepare Your Project Folder